Generalized Data Thinning Using Sufficient Statistics: Changepoint detection in wind speed data

 First, we consider a naive approach.

-\emph{Naive approach that uses the same data for estimation and validation:} \begin{enumerate} \item We compute $Z_i := X_i^2$.
-Note that $Z_i \sim \text{Gamma}\left(\frac{1}{2}, \frac{1}{2\theta_i}\right)$. \item We estimate changepoints in $Z_1,\ldots,Z_n$. \item We fit a gamma GLM to test for a change in the rate of $Z_i$ on either side of each estimated changepoint. \end{enumerate} To estimate changepoints in Step 2, we use the nonparametric changepoint detection method of \citet{haynes2017computationally}, implemented in the \texttt{changepoint.np} R package, with a manual penalty of 10 and a minimum segment length of 10 days.
+To carry out Step 2 of Algorithm \ref{alg:naive}, we use the nonparametric changepoint detection method of \citet{haynes2017computationally}, implemented in the \texttt{changepoint.np} R package \citep{cpt.np}, with a BIC penalty and a minimum segment length of 10 days.

-However, using the same data to estimate and test changepoints will lead to many false discoveries, as has been pointed out by \cite{hyun2021post} and \cite{jewell2022testing} in a related setting.
-Generalized data thinning offers a solution to this problem.
+However, using the same data to estimate and test changepoints will lead to many false discoveries, as pointed out by \cite{hyun2021post} and \cite{jewell2022testing} in a related setting.